annotorious/annotorious-v1/readme.md

 ### Functionality
 * *Mask:* Added the ability to insert an image inside a annotation with shapes rect.
 * *ColorMode:* Ability to draw custom shape without make an annotation.
 The drawn pixels coordinate are returned when the mouse is released.
+* *SelectEditor:* Added the ability to use a select inside the editor.
+(Dropdown menu)

 ### Changes
 * Added the ability to reload the annotations.